-Prerequisites

-See the "General Prerequisites" on page 29.

-You must have Write (or Supervisor) object rights to the Audit Policy object of the external audit trail's Audit File object.
+- □ See the "General Prerequisites" on page 37. - □ You must have Write (or Supervisor) object rights to the Audit Policy object of the external audit trail's Audit File object.

-Procedure

-1. Run AUDITCON at a trusted workstation.

-2. Choose the desired external audit trail to be audited, as described in "Create External Audit Trail" on page 238.

-244 Auditing the Network

-3. To enable auditing of the external audit trail, choose the Enable external auditing option in the Available audit options menu.
+- 1 Run AUDITCON at a trusted workstation. - 2 Choose the desired external audit trail to be audited, as described in "Create External Audit Trail" on page 215. - 3 To enable auditing of the external audit trail, choose the Enable external auditing option in the Available audit options menu.